Skip to content

 While much has been written on the arrival of the Danes, Angles, Saxons, and Normans to the British Isles, few have explored the origins of the people who occupied the land before them.
 Just where did the Celts come from?

-After the decline of the Roman Empire, around 410 AD, the Angles and Saxons began moving from mainland Europe and settling all across England and lower parts of Scotland.
-By the 9th century, the Danes started building settlements around the British Isles and in the early part of the 11th century, in 1066, the Normans invaded.
+After the decline of the Roman Empire, around 410 AD, the Angles and Saxons began moving from mainland Europe and settling across England and the lower parts of Scotland.
+By the 9th century, the Danes started building settlements around the British Isles, and in the early part of the 11th century, in 1066, the Normans invaded.

-Long before all of this, the Celts were living in the British Isles; they had arrived centuries before even the Romans were established in Europe.
-If you visit the British Isles today, you may well come across a Celtic revival as the National Curriculum in Wales requires all students to learn the Welsh language.
-This ancient language is a branch of the wider Celtic languages spoken along the western isles of Scotland, Ireland, Cornwall, and Brittany.
+Long before all of this, the Celts lived in the British Isles; they arrived centuries before even the Romans were established in Europe.
+If you visit the British Isles today, you may encounter a Celtic revival, as the National Curriculum in Wales requires all students to learn the Welsh language.
+This ancient language is a branch of the broader Celtic languages spoken along the western islands of Scotland, Ireland, Cornwall, and Brittany.

 More on Where the Celts Came From

-Historians have traditionally seen the Celts as just another Germanic tribe that migrated west from central Europe, but a relatively new scientific study has found genealogical evidence to the contrary: Dr. Mark Jobling from the Department of Genetics at the University of Leicester published a journal on the Y-chromosomal lineage of the Celts.
+Historians have traditionally seen the Celts as just another Germanic tribe that migrated west from central Europe.
+Still, a relatively new scientific study has found genealogical evidence to the contrary: Dr Mark Jobling from the Department of Genetics at the University of Leicester published a journal on the Y-chromosomal lineage of the Celts.
 In this journal, the lineage of European male Y chromosomes was tested and analyzed with DNA evidence strongly supporting the theory that Celtic men “spread from a single source from the Near East” or the Middle East as it is more commonly called.

 What is fascinating about the findings in this journal is that the route in which the migration occurred is entirely mappable.
 Moving through Turkey, across Europe and in particular, around the Mediterranean coastline and the Iberian peninsula, through the Gibraltar straights and up along the coast of Western Europe into the British Isles, is a clearly defined path.

-The “increase in frequency and reduction in diversity from east to west” of the Y-chromosome supports a “rapid expansion” as a fading trail of the chromosome shows the path of migration of the Middle East to the region where the Celtic people reside today.
-The study estimates that the timeframe of the expansion was approximately over a period of 4,500 years and this likely happened from 7,000 BC until as recently until as recently as 2,500 BC.
-But regardless of the accuracy of their dating methods, the migration did occur and there is a corroborating historical document that we would like to cross-examine with the scientific research which may suggest a more recent data for the migration.
+The “increase in frequency and reduction in diversity from east to west” of the Y-chromosome supports a “rapid expansion” as a fading trail of the chromosome shows the Middle East’s migration path to the region where the Celtic people reside today.
+The study estimates that the timeframe of the expansion was approximately over 4,500 years, and this likely happened from 7,000 BC until as recently as 2,500 BC.
+Regardless of the accuracy of their dating methods, the migration did occur, and there is a corroborating historical document that we would like to cross-examine with scientific research, which may suggest more recent data for the migration.

 There was a race of people who first occupied Ireland before the Celts.
 Know more about them here.